webfactory/WebfactoryHttpCacheBundle/README.md

             - @repository_post
 `

-and note the service name to the Annotation:
+and put the service name into the attribute:

     #[ReplaceWithNotModifiedResponse(["@app_caching_latest_posts"])]

-To combine multiple LastModifiedDeterminators, simply add all of them to the annotation:
+To combine multiple LastModifiedDeterminators, simply add all of them to the attribute:

     #[ReplaceWithNotModifiedResponse([
         "@app_caching_latest_posts",